 This award recognizes a CPON® or CPHON® who has made significant contributions to pediatric oncology or hematology nursing; oncology nursing service; and who has supported and promoted oncology nursing certification.
 The Certified Pediatric Oncology Nurse of the Year will receive $1,000 and be presented with a crystal award at the Recognition Breakfast for Oncology Certified Nurses at the APHON Annual Conference.
 Please see below for information about the award criteria.

-Note: ONCC is transitioning to an online award submission system as part of our efforts to be environmentally responsible.
+Note: ONCC has transitioned to an online award submission system as part of our efforts to be environmentally responsible.
 Thank you for your patience during this transition.
 Please review the instructions below before beginning the nomination process.
-Please check back later for the 2017 CPON® of the Year Nomination Forms.

 Application Deadline: April 15